Lavode/2417-programmierung-2/lab_status.md

 ## Lab 01 ##
 **Grade:** ok <br>
 **Feedback**: Very nice and clean conversion of glob to regex, simple and elegant solution.
 Good job!
 Commit messages and size/contents of commits are also okay.

+## Lab 02 ##
+**Grade:**  revise<br>
+**Feedback**: Your implementation is again very nice and clean, and you made good use of the existing architecture, good job!
+I just added one little comment about the naming convention for constants (i.e. final instance variables, they SHOULD_BE_ALL_CAPS).
+Your RollAgainSquareTest is rather minimal (this is just a remark you don't have to extend the test).
+E.g. you could have tested what happens when Jill enters that field after Jack.
+I like the fact that you commented the test though, it helps to convey its purpose.<br>

+The problem are your class comments.
+First of all, they need to be of the form \/** ... \*/, rather than /* ... \*/, otherwise they are just comments (can only be seen right where they are written), instead of API documentation (can be seen when hovering over methods/classes, can be exported to HTML pages, etc).
+Further, you should be more specific.
+What do you mean by "player will be moved forward a certain amount of squares"?
+Who defines this "certain amount"?
+The square, the game, ...?
+And all child classes of Square are basically special squares, that’s sort of implied by the inheritance hierarchy.
+Also, don't talk about what methods a class provides and overrides, but what functionality it provides.
+E.g. a square defines its behaviour when entered or left by players, etc. Then, you don't always need to write "Provides following functionality:", because, except for annotations (@author, @version, …), this is what a class comment mainly talks about.<br>

+About your method comments: the comments about params and return values are fine, plus, you did write real Javadoc comments there (with two starts in the beginning).
+However, most of them aren’t just accessor methods, so you need to comment on how they modify the receiver’s (i.e. the square’s) state/behaviour, not just @params and @return.
+For example: moveAndLand() defines the square’s entire behaviour when being left by a player.
+Also, landHereOrGoHome() isn’t just there to be overridden, it defines a specific behaviour as well.
+Lastly, I wouldn’t say enter and leave are callback methods… <br>

+Please read the [doc comment guidelines](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) again, improve your comments (on all of the square classes and the ISquare interface), and make sure they actually are Javadoc comments.
+Don’t spend too much time on this, but since it was an important part of this exercise, I need you to do some improvements.
+This shouldn’t take too long.
+Also, according to the exercise description, you need to add all the new fields to the Game.java at least once.
+You seem to have forgotten the RollAgainSquare, so please add that one the the game as well.